长大的含义是什么呢

 Even if my ten-year-old mind was rigidly black-and-white, I immediately understood I shouldn’t envy other children for going to parks or wandering stores after school.
 I could grow up happy without those things.
 Nor should I chase happiness too eagerly — to do so would load me with expectations and take the joy from me.
 From then on, even when I could make choices, I avoided buying fancy stationery, snacks, or pretty clothes.
 Those items would carry the weight of years of suppressed expectation; without them, I could be lighter and genuinely happy.
 My memory is poor, but that afternoon, that Snow White film, that moment in Shanxi Theater that my parents no longer remember — it became a lesson I carry for life.

 I admire talent, and I dislike effort for effort’s sake.
 In middle school, while everyone else attended extra classes, competitions, and signed early deals with schools, I was swept into the same current.
-To free time for math competitions, Chinese classics, and English, I gave up nearly all my hobbies, shuttling between contests and exams.
+To free time for math competitions, hannotate classics, and English, I gave up nearly all my hobbies, shuttling between contests and exams.
 Looking back, I realize I was just a naive machine — if my goal had only been the best middle school, I didn’t need to give up so much.
 Fortunately, I followed my natural talent; the extra effort brought extraordinary reward.
 Math introduced me to dozens of people who were equally in their element, and together we broke free, eventually landing in a high school class I fit in with.

 Yet when opportunities arose, when resources rained down on me, I didn’t declare: “This is the life I want.”
 I fled instead.
 If I am reborn with a slender, tall body, I want to be a classical dancer, expressing stories with my body, living in dance.